-This small village above Taormina is a real genuine natural terrace built on the ruins of a Norman castle that, over time has assumed a concave and smooth shape, similar to that of a millstone (grindstone).
-Therefore, it is easy to guess the origin of the name.
-It is an instant contraction of “Castle” and “Mola”.
+This small village above Taormina, one of the most beautiful Sicilian Villages in Italy, is a real natural terrace built around the ruins of a Norman castle which, over time, has taken on a soft concave shape, similar to that of a millstone (mola).
+It is therefore easy to guess the origin of the name, an immediate crasis of “Castle” and “Mola”.

-Of the whole fortress we can admire just what remain of the norman walls.
-A plaque from the tenth century with Greek-Byzantine engravings placed on the façade of the cathedral states: “This castle was built under Costantino, patrician and strategist of Sicily“.
+All that remains of the fortress are the Norman walls.
+A 10th-century plaque with Greek-Byzantine engravings on the façade of the cathedral reads: “This castle was built under Constantine, patrician and strategist of Sicily“.